CEO & Founder

 Your age and health status are some of the most important factors that determine both the availability and cost of coverage as you weigh your options.
 The time to act is now — don’t wait until you end up with fewer options at an older age.
 Because you deserve the peace of mind that health insurance provides, and your family deserves to be taken care of for years to come.

-Yes, most Term Life Insurance policies expire at age 65.
+Not necessarily.
+Term Life Insurance expires at the end of the selected term (such as 10, 20, or 30 years).
+If the term ends when you are 65, then coverage stops at that time.
+However, it does not automatically expire at 65 unless your chosen term ends at that age.
 Some policies, however, allow you to renew or convert them to Permanent Life Insurance.
 The details depend on your policy’s terms and the provider.

 In some cases, yes.
 If you have a term policy that allows you to renew it, you may be able to carry your coverage past age 65.
 Note that premiums can rise considerably as you get older.
 Confirm with your policy, or look for assistance from the best term life insurance policy brokers in Ontario, Canada.